 Intangible assets include purchased intangible assets acquired from Enfora and the costs of non-exclusive and perpetual worldwide software technology licenses.
 These costs are amortized on an accelerated basis or on a straight-line basis over the estimated useful lives of the assets, depending on the anticipated utilization of the asset.
 License fees are amortized on a straight-line basis over the shorter of the term of the license or an estimate of their useful life, ranging from one to three years.
 Backlog is amortized on an accelerated basis based on the anticipated utilization over five months.
-Developed technology is amortized on a straight-line basis over the ight years.
+Developed technology is amortized on a straight-line basis over their useful lives, ranging from five to eight years.
 Covenant-not-to-complete agreements are amortized over the term of the agreements, ranging from one to two years.
 Customer relationships and trade names are amortized on a straight-line basis over ten years.